 IS THERE AN AGE LIMIT FOR CAMPERVANS?

 If you’re looking to get insurance for a campervan that’s over 15 years old, you might be able to find a specialist insurer who will cover it.
-However, you should expect to pay more for your premium.
+However, you should expect to pay more for your policy.

 IS IT POSSIBLE TO GET INSURANCE FOR YOUR VAN AS A CAMPERVAN?